-Our Board of Directors held seven (7) meetings during Fiscal 2013.
-Each of our incumbent Directors attended at least 85% of the total number of meetings of our Board and the committees of which he or she was a member during Fiscal 2013.
+Our Board of Directors held seven (7) meetings during Fiscal 2014.
+Each of our Directors attended 100% of the total number of meetings of our Board, except that Mr. Hovsepian attended 86% and Mr. McDermott attended 71% of the Board meetings.
+All Directors attended 100% of the meetings of the committees of which he or she was a member during Fiscal 2014.